NovaWilliamClark/Cpp-Style-Guide/Style_Guide.md

 - Use descriptive and meaningful names for variables, functions, classes, and other entities.
 - Follow a consistent naming style, such as camelCase for variables and functions, and PascalCase for classes and namespaces.
 - Avoid using single-letter names, except for loop variables or other temporary situations.
-- Don't Name Anything Starting With `_`.
+- Don't name anything starting or ending with `_`.
 If you do, you risk colliding with names reserved for compiler and standard library implementation

 ```cpp
 int calculateSum(int num1, int num2) {